name10001/Odin/To Do.md

 * Slavery card

 ### Thomas:
-* Separate URLs from card_info.
-This can be used for cards that change there image as they are being played
-* More dynamic random card selection.
-The probabilities depend on how many cards you already have in your hand, and there can be a maximum amount of a particular type of card before it won't be added to your hand again (EG: max 5 free turn cards, max 1 communist card).

-## Future Tasks

-### Back-end
 * update message for player.
 Example of protocol in 'message example.txt'
+* Improve animations using player messages.
+Display moving cards only when the server responds, and show more variety of moving cards.

+## Future Tasks

 * update card options.
 Example of protocol in 'options example.txt'
 * Add more documentation
 * Add settings to the waiting room for things like the starting number of cards